lloydkevin/hugo-wd/content/post/2007-09-08-web-development-20-carnival-september-8-2007.md

 <!-- EDIT THIS: the conclusion begins with this paragraph: -->That concludes this edition.
 Submit your blog article to the next edition of

-**Web Development 2.0** using our <a href="http://blogcarnival.com/bc/submit_2377.html" target="_blank" title="Submit an entry to Ã¢â‚¬Å“web development 2.0Ã¢â‚¬Â">carnival submission form</a>.
-Past posts and future hosts can be found on our  <a href="http://blogcarnival.com/bc/cprof_2377.html" target="_blank" title="Blog Carnival index for Ã¢â‚¬Å“web development 2.0Ã¢â‚¬Â">blog carnival index page</a>.
+**Web Development 2.0** using our <a href="http://blogcarnival.com/bc/submit_2377.html" target="_blank" title="Submit an entry to “web development 2.0">carnival submission form</a>.
+Past posts and future hosts can be found on our  <a href="http://blogcarnival.com/bc/cprof_2377.html" target="_blank" title="Blog Carnival index for “web development 2.0">blog carnival index page</a>.

 <small>Technorati tags: <!-- add your technorati tags here! -->